 Gary Small talks about memorizing four details of people you encounter out in public.

 The goal is to observe the details first and then recall them later.

 They’re passive because you’re not using any special memory techniques.
-You’re just asking your mind to do what it was designed to do: remember.
+You’re just asking your mind to do what it was designed to do: to remember.

 Why does this matter?

-It’s also scalable, meaning that you can start with observing just one person per day.
+It’s also scalable.
+You can start by observing just one person per day.
 Once you’ve gotten good at recalling four details of just one person, you can add more information or more people (or both).

-That Skyrocket Your Concentration
+2. Number Exercises That Skyrocket Your Concentration

-I can’t emphasize this enough: numeracy is a powerful skill.
-It’s something I work on myself as often as possible, both with and without memory techniques in play.
+Numeracy is a powerful skill to boost your cognitive abilities.
+It’s something I work on to boost logical thinking – both with and without memory techniques in play.

 Repeat the process at least 5 times and pick a new 3-digit number the next time.
-You can also start with a 4-digit number and use other numbers to play with.
-For example, you could start with 1278 and add 12, 12 times and minus 11, 11 times.
+You can also take a different route and start with a 4-digit number and use other numbers to challenge your working memory further.

 We all know in our hearts that no one is really listening when we speak.
 And that’s sad.

 You don’t have to be another person who is just nodding your head like a puppet while actually thinking about something else.

 It all begins by creating presence in the moment in an easy way:

 For example, imagine that someone is saying the following to you: